aileenmcd/talks-workshops/README.md

 * [202105 - Excel workshop](./202105_excel_workshop.pdf)

 Workshop for beginners/intermidate Excel users covering tips for designing your spreadsheets to make them easy to follow and for optimal use of Excel functionality (functions, data validation etc.).
+Also delivered at The Curve and Data4GoodFest.